 Once the determination has been made by the appropriate safety personnel, the application of natural gas must be performed in accordance to national, state and local codes.
-IT IS ALSO STRONGLY RECOMMENDED THAT AN EMERGENCY GAS SHUTOFF VALVE BE PLACED JUST OUTSIDE THE LFBSC ON THE GAS SUPPLY LINE.
+IT IS ALSO STRONGLY RECOMMENDED THAT AN EMERGENCY GAS SHUTOFF VALVE BE PLACED JUST OUTSIDE THE BSC ON THE GAS SUPPLY LINE.

-All NuAire's LFBSC's meet the safety requirements of UL and CSA for Laboratory Equipment.
+All NuAire BSC's meet the safety requirements of UL and CSA for Laboratory Equipment.
 To comply with these safety requirements, NuAire uses only certified gas valves.
-If external piping is required, only black pipe is used for this application.
+In addition, if external piping is required, only black pipe is used for this application.

-As previously stated NuAire doesn't recommend the use of natural gas within the LFBSC and ASSUMES NO RESPONSIBILITY FOR ITS USE.
+As previously stated; NuAire doesn't recommend the use of natural gas within the BSC and ASSUMES NO RESPONSIBILITY FOR ITS USE.
 USE AT YOUR OWN RISK.
-The Bunsen burner flame within the LFBSC not only contributes to heat build-up; it also disrupts the laminar air stream, which must be maintained for maximum efficiency.
+The Bunsen burner flame within the BSC not only contributes to heat build-up; is also disrupts the laminar air stream, which must be maintained for maximum efficiency.
 IF THE PROCEDURE DEMANDS USE OF A FLAME, A BUNSEN BURNER WITH ON DEMAND IGNITION IS STRONGLY RECOMMENDED.
 DO NOT USE CONSTANT FLAME GAS BURNERS.
 During use, the Bunsen burner should be placed to the rear of the workspace where resulting air turbulence will have a minimal effect.

-5.2.5 Plumbing Services
+5.2.2 Plumbing Services